mdeous/shorty/README.md

     pip install -r requirements.txt

-Set up the database
+Set up the database using the `manage.py` script

     python manage.py syncdb

-and then, to run it with the Flask's development server, use the `manage.py` script
+and then, to run it with the Flask's development server, use the `runserver` command

     python manage.py runserver